AI assistant — not human

 The Copilot Factor: Before Copilot, a SharePoint site with overshared permissions was a latent risk — someone would have to navigate to the site and browse its contents to find sensitive data.
 With Copilot, that same overshared content is now surfaced proactively in response to natural language queries.
 Every permission gap in your tenant becomes an active data exposure path the moment you enable Copilot.

-A thorough M365 tenant audit covers six interconnected domains.
-Gaps in one domain compound risks in others — weak identity controls make data protection policies ineffective, and missing endpoint management undermines Conditional Access.
+A comprehensive M365 tenant audit looks at six related areas.
+Problems in one area can raise risks in others.
+For instance, weak identity controls can make data protection policies less effective.
+Also, poor endpoint management can undermine Conditional Access.

 | Criteria | DIY (Secure Score + Admin Center) | Professional (EPC 47-Point) |